 There are two primary benefits under PA law:

-• Medical benefits.
-These are the benefits you are entitled to which cover your medical treatment expenses, medical treatment for work-related injuries or disease, prescription medicines, medical appliances such as braces and walkers, and anything else covered under PA medical benefits
+- Medical benefits.
+These are the benefits you are entitled to that cover your medical treatment expenses, medical treatment for work-related injuries or disease, prescription medicines, medical appliances such as braces and walkers, and anything else covered under PA medical benefits

-• Wage benefits.
+- Wage loss benefits.
 These are the benefits an injured worker receives to compensate them for time lost due to injury and future payments for predicted wage loss during their recovery

 Are All Employees Covered By Workers’ Compensation?